christine-guo/GTS-DCV-Simulator/README.md

 ```
   - Optional Query Parameters
     - "token": unique token to track http request in logs
-    - "node_a": unique identifier of victim node (used to track any errors during attacks)
+    - "node_a": unique identifier of the first node (used to track any errors during attacks)
-    - "node_b": unique identifier of attack node (used to track any errors during attacks)
+    - "node_b": unique identifier of the second node (used to track any errors during attacks)

 ## CA Removal